1. What’s your story? Where are you from?

 14. What are your hobbies?

-Apart from creating things in general (not only embroidery), I love to read and do sport.
+Apart from creating things in general (not only embroidery), but I also love to read and do sport.
 I used to run and play tennis a lot, but since I moved to Paris I mostly walk all over the city.
-Unfortunately I don’t take the time to read as much as I wish, but once I am finished with University I have a pile of books waiting for me.
+Unfortunately, I don’t take the time to read as much as I wish, but once I am finished with University I have a pile of books waiting for me.

 15. If you weren’t an artist, what would you be?

 I would be a writer (both fiction and journalism) and a development worker or both!
 I still hope to incorporate development work and writing more into my artistic practice – only time can tell!